M0h3eN/bndf/README.md

 Otherwise, data locality could create major bottlenecks while processing data with Spark.

 ## Limitation, Current, and Future work
-Currently, BNDF is at its early stage of development and require a various extension to be a fully functional framework.
+Currently, BNDF is at its early stage of development and require various extensions to be a fully functional framework.
 These are the most well-known cases:

 - Currently, BNDF only supports MAT files.
 I am working on adding commonly used file format like, [Nwb](https://www.nwb.org), [Nix](https://nixio.readthedocs.io/en/latest/getting_started.html), and [Nio](https://neo.readthedocs.io/en/stable/).